 The ox is the second animal of the Chinese zodiac.
 According to astrologers, each of different 12 animals are associated with a year in a repeating 12-year cycle.

-February 12, 2021 marks the beginning of the Year of the Ox.
 According to astrologers, the ox signifies the hard work, positivity and honesty that will be manifested in those of us born under its sign in the next 12 months.

 Throughout Chinese history, people created oxen with mud to signify its special year.
 They would beat these oxen with sticks for a New Year’s ritual to mark the beginning of spring.